hoehermann/purple-gowhatsapp/README.md

 * Messages are sent asynchronously.
 * Incoming messages are not filtered (formerly by Daniele Rogora, now whatsmeow keeps track of already received messages internally).
-* Note: Under the hood, gowhatsapp and whatsmeow use completely different prototocls. whatsmeow actually uses the same mechanics as Signal.
+* Note: Under the hood, gowhatsapp and whatsmeow use completely different prototocls.
 For this reason, one must establish a new session (scan QR-code) when switching.
-All sessions will be invalidated.
+All old (non-multi-device) sessions will be invalidated.
+This is a technical requirement.
+* Note: This is not a perfect drop-in replacement for the plug-in with the gowhatsapp back-end.
+For this reason, it has a different ID: `prpl-hehoe-whatsmeow`

 Other improvements: